vvshankar78/Agentic-Evals/README.md

    ```bash
    python src/pipeline.py
    ```
 7. Customize the pipeline by modifying the configuration file located in the `config/` folder.
 Update `config/settings.py` or `config/config.yaml` to adjust parameters such as model settings, data paths, or evaluation criteria as per your requirements.
 The pipeline steps defined in config.yaml file is shown below.
+The pipeline can continue from previous step (if already run).
+For example if data_generation is already run, we can continue by removing data_generation from pipeline in config.
    ```bash
    pipeline:
       steps: